chmacdonald/IoTWearable/project1.md

 Yes, the cost to develope, deploy, and maintain our project will be worth it, because this solution will be used everyday by people who cannot help themselves in many instances.

 ***5. What hardware would be needed for your project?***
-We will need a GPS tracker,
+We will need a GPS tracker, maybe a gyroscope or vibration sensors to detect falls, temperature sensor, perhaps a heartbeat sensor.

 ***6. Explain how an embedded system ("thing(s)") is vital to this work:***
-There needs to be sensors the detect the motions and send data to the lights to turn on and off.
+The needs to be sensors and a tracking device on the person at all times and set to a centeral location that is excessable to all parties involved.

 ***7. Explain the role of a graphical user interface to this work:***
+The GUI would be a map with the persons location and the vitals of the person.

 ***8. Explain the role of networking to this work:***
+The network would need to be cellular or function of a cell phones ability to transmit a wifi signal so that the device is trackable when away from traditional wifi.

 ***9. Does this idea meet all requirements:***

-- [ ] One or more embedded devices
+- [X] One or more embedded devices
-- [ ] Use of sensors and feedback
+- [X] Use of sensors and feedback
-- [ ] Graphical user interface for some features
+- [X] Graphical user interface for some features
-- [ ] Well motivated use of networking.
+- [X] Well motivated use of networking.